tomvita/Breeze-Beta/Breeze.md

 - **Execute Watch**: Capture instructions accessing the target memory (via **Gen2Attach**).
 - **Gen2Detach**: Stop the watch and review results.

-### Array of Bytes (AOB) Search

-- Used to locate unchanged or slightly modified game code after updates.
-- **Make AOB**: Create a file capturing eight instructions from the original code.
-- **Load AOB**: Search for the pattern in the current game version, adjusting for offsets.

 ### X30 Matching

 - Use **X30_cmp** in ASM Composer to filter instructions based on the X30 register value, distinguishing between friend and foe data.

 ---